jrxpress/simple-photo-gallery/readme.txt

 = Can I create masonry style photo gallery with this plugin? = Yes.

+= Can I create photo albums with this plugin? =
+Yes.

 == Upgrade Notice ==
 None

 == Changelog ==

+= 1.7 =
+- Fixed up language translation related code.
+- Added debug logs for cases when photo details page cannot be found.
+- New feature: Added ability to create albums
+- Removed the hardcoded page slug constraints by tweaking code and adding settings for the home gallery/album pages

 = 1.6 =
 - Added a preview link in the gallery settings page which shows the front end page for the applicable gallery